neontapir/neontapir.github.io/_posts/2021/2021-01-04-embers-of-wars-review.md

 In looking back at the book, I realized that I was less interested in the Ashton Childe subplot, which was the focus of the part of the book where I put it down.
+I think I was initially looking for a romp like _The Long Way to a Small, Angry Planet_ by Becky Chambers, but this book takes itself more seriously than that.
 By the end of the book, I came to appreciate Ashton and understand why he's there, but he's still not my favorite character.

-Still, I'm looking forward to reading the other books in the series.
+I recommend _Embers of War_, and I'm looking forward to reading the other books in the series.